dylannlaw/hapi-postgres-connection/README.md

-but don't want to be initialising a connection to Postgres in your route handler because it's *slow* and can lead to [*interesting* errors](https://github.com/brianc/node-postgres/issues/725) ...
+but don't want to be initialising a connection to Postgres in your route handler because it's *slow* and can lead to [*interesting* errors](https://github.com/brianc/node-postgres/issues/725) ... so instead, you spend 1 minute to include a *tiny, tried & tested* plugin that makes postgres available in all your route handlers.

 ## *What*?